 1996 Everest Disaster Names You Need to Know

-While every name involved with that event is important, there are a few names that require noting in order to understand the events of that day, those are:
+While every name involved with the 1996 Everest Disaster is important, there are a few names that require noting in order to understand the events of that day.
+Those are:

 - Rob Hall (Adventure Consultants Leader/Owner)

 - Lopsang Jangbu (Sherpa guide for Mountain Madness)

 - The legendary Ang Dorje (Sherpa guide for Adventure Consultants)

 - Sandy Hill-Pittman (socialite and press journalist for Mountain Madness)

 - Jon Krakauer (journalist for Adventure Consultants on assignment for Outside Magazine)

 - Anatoli Boukreev (head guide for Mountain Madness)

 The Events that Caused the 1996 Everest Disaster

 According to Jon Krakauer’s version of the events, Mount Everest was crowded that spring, with expeditions from Taiwan, America, New Zealand, South Africa, and more.
 This is the first contributing factor to the tragedy.
 Second, the commercialization of Everest was noted to be a contributing factor, as competition to reach the summit increased with the pursuit of publicity.
 Both Adventure Consultants (AC) and Mountain Madness (MM) had two public figures present that season, Krakauer on assignment for Outside Magazine and Sandy Hill-Pittman, a socialite and journalist on Scott Fischer’s team.